 Fig. 5-2 shows the system is in normal operation but with disabled devices.
 Pressing VIEW DISABLE can browse these devices.
-When there is only disabled information, the background light will illuminate once every 20s.

 5.2 Fire Alarm

 5.2.1 Fire Alarm Screen

 FIRE LED is lit when there is fire alarm signal.
 Speaker of the FACP sounds (fire truck sound), and corresponding FIRE LED on the ZCP is also lit.